 - Eliminate noise and light from your bedroom during the day.
 Use blackout curtains or a sleep mask, turn off the phone, and use ear plugs or a soothing sound machine to block out daytime noise.

 The more trouble you have with sleep, the more it starts to invade your thoughts.
 You may dread going to sleep because you just know that you’re going to toss and turn for hours or be up at 2 a.m. again.
 Or maybe you’re worried because you have a big day tomorrow, and if you don’t get a solid eight hours, you’re sure you’ll blow your presentation.
-But agonizing and expecting sleep difficulties only makes insomnia worse; worrying about getting to sleep or how tired you’re going to be floods your body with adrenaline, and before you know it, you’re wide-awake.
+But agonizing and expecting sleep difficulties only makes insomnia worse; worrying floods your body with adrenaline, and before you know it, you’re wide-awake.

 Self-help strategies for chronic worriers

 Do you lie awake at night worrying about “what ifs” and worst-case scenarios?
-Constant worrying can keep you up at night and make you tense and edgy during the day.
-But chronic worrying is a mental habit you can learn how to break.
+Chronic worrying is a mental habit you can learn how to break.

 If sleep worries are getting in the way of your ability to unwind at night, the following strategies may help.
 The goal is to train your body to associate the bed with sleep, sex, and nothing else—especially not frustration and anxiety.

 - Use the bedroom only for sleeping and sex.
-Don’t work, read, watch TV, or use your computer in bed or the bedroom.
+Don’t work, watch TV, or use your computer or smartphone.
 The goal is to associate the bedroom with sleep and sex, so that when you get in bed your brain and body get a strong signal that it’s time to nod off or be romantic.